 Employment-based health benefits are the most common form of health insurance in the United States.
-In 2008, 160.6 million individuals under age 65, or 61.1 percent of that population, had employment-based health benefits (Fronstin, 2009a).
-In every year since 1998, premium increases have exceeded worker earnings increases and inflation (Figure 1): Health insurance premiums have more than doubled while worker earnings have increased 30 percent.
+In 2009, 156.1 million individuals under age 65, or 59 percent of that population, had employment-based health benefits (Fronstin, 2010).
+In every year since 1998, premium increases have exceeded worker earnings increases and inflation (Figure 1): Health insurance premiums have more than doubled, while worker earnings have increased 43 percent.1

 In response, employers have been seeking ways to manage the cost increases.
 In recent years, employers have turned their attention to account-based health plans-a combination of health plans with deductibles of at least \$1,000 for employee-only coverage and tax-preferred savings or spending accounts that workers and their families can use to pay their out-of-pocket health care expenses.
-Employers first started offering account-based health plans in 2001 when a handful of employers began to offer health reimbursement arrangements (HRAs).
-In 2004, employers were able to start offering health plans with health savings accounts (HSAs).
-By 2008, 9 percent of employers with 10-499 workers and 20 percent of employers with 500 or more workers offered either an HRA or HSA-eligible plan.
-3
+Employers first started offering account-based health plans in 2001, when a handful of employers began to offer health reimbursement arrangements (HRAs).
+In 2004, employers were able to start offering health plans with health savings accounts (HSAs).2 By 2009, 15 percent of employers with 10-499 workers and 20 percent of employers with 500 or more workers offered either an HRA or HSA-eligible plan.3 (See pg.
+39 for detailed explanations of HRAs and HSAs.)

 Employers have been interested in bringing aspects of consumer engagement into health plans for many years.
-As far back as 1978, employers adopted Sec.
+As far back as 1978, they adopted Sec.
 125 cafeteria plans and flexible spending accounts.
 More recently, employers have continued to turn their attention to consumer engagement in health care more broadly.
-In 2001, employers formed a coalition to report health care provider quality measures, and today the group is composed not only of employers but also consumer groups and organized labor.
-In 2005, employers started to focus on value-based insurance designs that seek to encourage the use of high-value services while discouraging the use of services when the benefits are not justified by the costs (Chernew, et al., 2007).
+In 2001, they formed a coalition to report health care provider quality measures, and today the group is composed not only of employers but also of consumer groups and organized labor.
+In 2005, employers started to focus on value-based insurance designs that seek to encourage the use of high-value services while discouraging the use of services when the benefits are not justified by the costs (Chernew et al., 2007).

-This Issue Brief presents findings from the 2009 EBRI/MGA Consumer Engagement in Health Care Survey.
-This study is based on an online survey of 4,226 privately insured adults ages 21-64 to provide nationally representative data regarding the growth of account-based health plans and high-deductible health plans (HDHPs), and the impact of these plans and consumer engagement more generally on the behavior and attitudes of adults with private health insurance coverage.
+This Issue Brief presents findings from the 2010 EBRI/MGA Consumer Engagement in Health Care Survey.
+This study is based on an online survey of 4,508 privately insured adults ages 21-64 to provide nationally representative data regarding the growth of account-based health plans and high-deductible health plans (HDHPs), and the impact of these plans and consumer engagement more generally on the behavior and attitudes of adults with private health insurance coverage.
 The sample was randomly drawn from Synovate's online panel of more than 2 million Internet users who have agreed to participate in research surveys.
-This survey used a base sample of 2,007 to draw incidence rates for persons with account-based health plans and HDHPs, and the base sample was complemented with an additional random oversample of these two groups.
+This survey used a base sample of 1,996 to draw incidence rates for persons with account-based health plans and HDHPs, and the base sample was complemented with an additional random oversample of these two groups.
 More specifically, the oversamples were: 1) those with either an HRA or an HSA, and 2) those with a HDHP without an account but with deductibles that are generally high enough to meet the qualifying threshold to make tax-preferred contributions to such an account.
-High deductibles were defined as individual deductibles of at least \$1,000 and family deductibles of at least \$2,000.
-The final sample included 972 in HDHPs with either an HSA or HRA (consumer-driven health plans, or CDHPs), 1,603 in high-deductible health plans without accounts (HDHPs), and 1,651 in more traditional health plans.
+High deductibles were defined as individual deductibles of at least \$1,000 and family deductibles of at least \$2,000.5 The final sample included 993 in HDHPs with either an HSA or HRA (consumer-driven health plans, or CDHPs), 1,914 in HDHPs without accounts, and 1,601 in more traditional health plans.6